A Kitchen Garden You’ll Love All YearAll Articles

 If you avoid buying herbs at the store because they are expensive and don’t last long, well, that’s no longer a problem.
 We grow buckets full of our favorites, like basil and parsley, that last for months, and only cost pennies to grow.
 See how easy it is!

-Here is a little brochure we put together that explains the basic process we use to start seeds and grow these beautiful plants.
+Here is a quick start guide we put together that explains the basic process we use to start seeds and grow these beautiful plants.

 Spinach Is Not Just For Popeye Anymore!